NguyenDucHung20002/monkey-blogs/README.md

 ```
 npm run seed:down:all
 ```
-### Start The Project
+### Start The Server

-Run the following command in the terminal to start the project:
+Run the following command in the terminal to start the server:
 ```
 npm run dev
 ```